-DUI Breath Test Defense In Los Angeles
+DUI Breath Tests In Los Angeles

-Defending Clients Against Incriminating Tests
+Defending Clients Against Incriminating Breathalyzer Tests

 If you are pulled over on a suspicion of driving under the influence, you will likely be asked to take a breathalyzer test.
 The purpose of a breathalyzer or breath test is to determine whether you are below or above the legal limit, which is 0.08%.
 If a breathalyzer test comes back positive, you may be arrested and charged with DUI.
 At Law Offices of Scott R. Spindel, we understand that you may be feeling hopeless if a breathalyzer test has suggested that you were driving under the influence.

 If you have been arrested after taking a breathalyzer, reach out to our Los Angeles DUI attorney at (888) 973-0209.